linode/apl-docs/docs/for-ops/console/usermgnt.md

 :::

 :::info
-User Management can only be used to manage the users of the Platform instance (single cluster).
+User Management can only be used to manage the users of the platform instance (single cluster).
 :::

 ## About User Management

 What you need to know about the User Management feature:

-- Only platform admins can create or delete users in the platform view.
+- Only Platform admins can create or delete users in the platform view.
-- A Platform admin can assign users the role of Platform Admin, Team Admin or Team Member.
+- A Platform admins can assign users the role of `platform admin`, `Team admin` or `Team member`.
-- Users can be created without assigning them to a Team.
+- Users can be created without assigning them directly to a Team.
-- Team admins can assign users the role of Team Member of the Team they administer.
+- Team admins can assign users the role of Team member of the Team they administer.
-- Team admins can not remove themselves from Teams they administer (this can only be done by the Platform Admin).
+- Team admins can not remove themselves from Teams they administer (this can only be done by the platform admin).
-- Team admins can not remove other Team Admins from their teams (this can only be done by the Platform Admin).
+- Team admins can not remove other Team admins from their teams (this can only be done by the platform admin).
-- Team admins can not add Platform Admins to their Teams.
+- Team admins can not add Platform admins to their Teams.
 - Team members are not able to see the User Management section in the menu.
-- Users are stored encrypted in the `otomi-values` repository `env/secrets.users.yaml` file.
+- Users are stored encrypted in the `values` repository `env/secrets.users.yaml` file.
-- The initial login credentials of a new user can be copied from the platform view user management page by platform admins only.
+- The initial login credentials of a new User can be copied from the platform view user management page by Platform admins only.
 - Users’ passwords are not stored in the values repo (except initial password).
-- A password reset can only be performed by a Platform Administrator.
+- A password reset can only be performed by a Platform admin.
+Password restest need to be done in the Keycloak app using the `otomi-admin` credentials.
+As an alternative Platform admin can also re-create a user.
-- User management follows the Single Source of Truth principle by referencing the `env/secrets.users.yaml` file in the `otomi-values` repository.
+- The User management feature follows the Single Source of Truth principle by referencing the `env/secrets.users.yaml` file in the `values` repository.
 If a new user is created directly in Keycloak, this user will be deleted at the next commit.
 - Kubernetes secrets are used to pass user data between Pods, but there is a limit for user-defined variables.
 The maximum size of a user-defined environment variable is 32,767 characters.
 This limits the amount of users that can be created to around 200.

 ## Creating Users